HaxeFlixel/flixel-docs/documentation/03_resources/01-cheat-sheet.html.md

 ## Swipes (Input)

-"Swipes" from both mouse and touch input that have just released:
+"Swipes" from both mouse and touch input that have just been released:

 ```haxe
 for (swipe in FlxG.swipes)